rbisdorff/Digraph3/docSphinx/tutorial.rst

 Except the costs, all other criteria admit for grading a qualitative satisfaction scale from 0% (worst) to 100% (best).
 We may thus notice that site *A* is the most expensive, but also 100% satisfying the *Proximity* as well as the  *Standing* criterion.
 Whereas the site *C* is the cheapest one; providing however no satisfaction at all on both the *Standing* and the *Working Space* criteria.

 All qualitative criteria, supporting their respective objective, are considered to be *equi-significant* (weights = 1.0).
-As a consequence, the three objectives are considered *equi-important* (total weight = 3.0 each).
+As a consequence, the three objectives are considered *equally important* (total weight = 3.0 each).

 Concerning annual costs, we notice that the CEO is indifferent up to a performance difference of 1000€, and he actually prefers a site if there is at least a positive difference of 2500€.
 The grades observed on the six qualitative criteria (measured in percentages of satisfaction) are very subjective and rather imprecise.
 The CEO is hence indifferent up to a satisfaction difference of 10%, and he claims a significant preference when the satisfaction difference is at least of 20%.
 Furthermore, a satisfaction difference of 80% represents for him a *considerably large* performance difference, triggering a *veto* situation the case given (see [BIS-2013]_).